MCM › Ministerial Meeting 2012: Economic Outlook - Policies to foster job-rich and green growth

 Though the global economy is showing signs of improvement, there is still a serious risk of renewed weakening.
 Are governments’ efforts to balance their budgets working?

 The Ministerial will kick off with the public launch of the latest Economic Outlook - an update of the health of the world’s major economies.
-OECD Secretary-General Angel Gurría and Pier Carlo Padoan, Deputy Secretary-General and Chief Economist of the OECD will outline the present state of the world economy and give projections for the coming years.
+OECD Secretary-General Angel Gurría and Chief Economist Pier Carlo Padoan will outline the present state of the world economy and give projections for the coming years.

 (Right/Left) Angel Gurría, OECD Secretary-General and Pier Carlo Padoan, Chief Economist, 2012 Ministerial Council Meeting